Christian J. WardSenior Counsel

 - JSW v.
 MM Steel Upheld in the Fifth Circuit a $160 million award of treble damages in a group boycott case under the per se rule of liability.
 The United States Supreme Court denied certiorari.

-- Joseph Hardesty, et al. Helped secure a unanimous $107 million federal jury trial win for two mining families in California.
-Plaintiffs alleged that the County of Sacramento violated their procedural and substantive due process rights by improperly shutting down a sand-gravel mine at the urging of a large competitor.
+- Joseph Hardesty, et al. Helped secure an unanimous federal jury trial win for two mining families in California and upheld liability judgment on appeal in the Ninth Circuit.
+Sacramento County violated plaintiffs’ procedural and substantive due process rights by improperly shutting down a sand-gravel mine at the urging of a large competitor.

 - Valero Refining v.
 Galveston County Appraisal District Obtained rulings from the Texas Supreme Court favorable to all issues presented in an ad valorem tax appeal.
 Specifically, the Supreme Court held that a taxpayer may appeal appraisal of separate accounts established by the taxing authority relating to a single petrochemical facility.